RyanRFrechette/ticket-stages/README.md

 <img src="https://i.imgur.com/cOz25am.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Managing support tickets can be a daunting task, especially for businesses dealing with a high volume of requests.
 An online ticketing system can streamline this process, making it easier to track, prioritize, and resolve issues.
-In this blog post, we will provide an overview of how to create and manage support tickets using an online ticketing system.
+In this post, I will provide an overview of how to create and manage support tickets using an online ticketing system.
 </p>
 <br />